PROTECT MARINE ECOSYSTEMS AND BIODIVERSITY

 Reduce Waste Generation

 Algoma aims to reduce waste generation throughout our operations.
-We have implemented multi-stream waste stations on our domestic vessels, encouraging crew members to segregate waste for recycling or composting.
+We have implemented multi-stream waste stations on our domestic vessels, encouraging our seafarers to segregate waste for recycling or composting.
 While recycling may not always be feasible in remote trading routes, we explore new ways to minimize waste at its source.
-To avoid single-use products, we provide reusable items like cups and mugs to crew members.
+To avoid single-use products, we provide reusable items like cups and mugs to our seafarers.
 At our head office, we have implemented three-stream waste systems, including composting, to manage waste.

 of Organic Waste composted for the 2023 season.